Do Rise courses use responsive design?

 Are stock images royalty free?

-Yes, stock assets are all royalty free for commercial and non-commercial use.
+Yes.
+We have partnered with Pixabay and Unsplash to provide stock assets that are royalty-free for commercial and non-commercial use.

 How do I invite stakeholders to review my courses?

 You can add them as collaborators!
 Click the link to learn more about collaborating with team members.

 No, learners must be connected to the internet to view courses in Rise.

 Yes you can!
 Click here to see how it works.

 Can I send a copy of my course to a Rise user on another team?